pullyvan/Fogproject/README.md

  * DHCP router Address: 192.168.10.1
  * Send OS Name, OS Version, and FOG Version: Yes
 ```
-Then let Fog install all the necessary package after it finish it will asked you to log in from the webpage in this example (192.168.10.35) or (192.168.83.35 if you use public network).
+Then let Fog install all the necessary package after it finish jit will asked you to log in from the webpage in this example (192.168.10.35) or (192.168.83.35 if you use public network).
 Saved your database with command it will show from the fog webpage.

 Finally you can enjoy the fog project server from the fog webpage. (default user : fog)(default password: password)